A stat by stat account of the Comrades 2019 Women’s Race.

 Gerda Steyn was in a class of her own smashing the record and becoming the first lady to break six hours on the Up Run (only three ladies have achieved this on the Down Run).
 After a fast start by Ann Ashworth (2018 Down Run winner) and Camille Herron (defending Up Run champion), Steyn takes the lead early on and no one comes close to keeping up with her.

 Fields Hill fractures the field directly after Pinetown.
 Alexandra Morozova makes her move before Drummond but can’t keep pace with Steyn and settles for second.
 After starting slowly, Caitriona Jennings blasts her way to halfway but struggles over the latter states of the race (doing well to hang onto third position).
-The most interesting pacing is by the local Kwazulu Natal debutant Jenna Challenor, who produces a great even run by for a sixth place finish.
+The most interesting pacing is by the local Kwazulu Natal debutant Jenna Challenor, who produces a great even run for a sixth place finish.

 The graph shows how dominant Steyn was during the race – but even she slows down (slightly) running up Polly Shortts and over the last split into Pietermaritzburg.